Re-posted from: https://bkamins.github.io/julialang/2021/01/15/chain.html

 it introduces:

-• a macro @chain and an extra annotation,
+and an extra annotation, - an

-• an @aside annotation that can be used inside a @chain block to produce
+annotation that can be used inside a@chain

-side effects,
+side effects, _

-• _ is used to signal where the value of the previous expression should be
+is used to signal where the value of the previous expression should be

-inserted (unless it is a first argument in which case _ can be omitted).
+inserted (unless it is a first argument in which case_

-Let me give one exemplary usage of the @chain macro.
-Assume we have a 6
+Let me give one exemplary usage of the @chain

 element set and want to get all permutations of its 4 element subsets (if you